sjunepark/ai-development-system/rules/knowledge_manager_instructions.md

 ### When user mentions a technical decision

-1. Document it in `.ai_workflow/knowledge_base/decisions/[topic].md`
+1. Document it in `.ai_dev/knowledge_base/decisions/[topic].md`
 2. Include the rationale and any trade-offs discussed
-3. Update `.ai_workflow/knowledge_base/technical/preferences.md` if it's a preference
+3. Update `.ai_dev/knowledge_base/technical/preferences.md` if it's a preference
-4. Add routing guidance if Development Agent needs to know when to apply it
+4. Add routing guidance if Coding agent needs to know when to apply it

 ### When organizing domain knowledge

-1. Structure information logically within `.ai_workflow/knowledge_base/domain/`
+1. Structure information logically within `.ai_dev/knowledge_base/domain/`
 2. Focus on business rules, constraints, and requirements
 3. Include examples and edge cases
 4. Keep technical implementation details minimal